joemaddalone/pokedex/README.md

 `const t = translate(['signin'])`

+Our namespace here is 'signin'.
+This means we are looking for values in en.json nested under the key `signin`.

+We can access more than one root key from our locase file.

+`const t = translate(['signin', 'common'])`

-Our namespace here is 'signin' In the event that the same key exists in more than one namespace the first namespace will be used
+In the event that the same key exists in more than one namespace the first namespace will be used.
+Order of the keys becomes important in this situation.

 **"t" can then be used in any Javascript file or with React classes or function components.**